fmonsalvebravo-dev/docquote/README.md

 ## Notes

-- `POST /v1/quote/preview` is public — no API key required
+- All `/preview` endpoints are public — no API key required
-- Protected generation and billing endpoints require `x-api-key` header
+- Protected `/pdf` and billing endpoints require `x-api-key` header
 - Autonomous agents should call `/preview` before `/pdf`
+- Use `Idempotency-Key` on `/pdf` requests — safe to retry without double billing